 Some Northwood curricula require an internship (400 hours) before completion of requirements for the Bachelor of Business Administration degree.
-The Career Services Center works closely with curriculum chairs, employers, and students to aid in completion of this requirement.
+The Career Services Center works closely with curriculum chairs, employers, and students to aid in completion of this requirement, including the addition of new employer partnerships every academic year.